microsoft/dstoolkit-coding-agreement/README.md

 ## Contributing

-This project welcomes contributions and suggestions, for example coding agreements for languages other than Python or coding agreement for specific use cases.
+This project welcomes contributions and suggestions, for example coding agreements for languages other than Python or coding agreements for specific use cases.

 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.opensource.microsoft.com.